← Back to research

 FAQ

-Commander AI is a free native Mac app that provides a polished interface for AI coding agents like Claude Code and Codex, with integrated git workflow for reviewing diffs and committing changes.
+Commander is a free native Mac app that provides a polished interface for AI coding agents like Claude Code and Codex, with integrated git workflow for reviewing diffs and committing changes.
+It was launched as Commander AI and rebranded to Commander at thecommander.app.

-Yes, Commander AI is completely free with no subscription fees, premium tiers, or hidden costs.
+Yes, Commander is completely free with no account required, no subscription fees, premium tiers, or hidden costs.
 You pay agent providers directly for CLI subscriptions.

-Commander AI supports Claude Code, Codex, OpenCode, and Pi agent CLIs.
+Commander supports Claude Code, Codex, OpenCode, and Pi agent CLIs.

 Executive Summary

-Commander AI is a native SwiftUI Mac app that provides a beautiful interface for AI coding agents without trying to replace your editor.
+Commander AI—rebranded to simply Commander and now hosted at thecommander.app (the old commanderai.app domain 301-redirects there)—is a native SwiftUI Mac app that provides a beautiful interface for AI coding agents without trying to replace your editor.
 The core philosophy is simple: pick a repo, prompt the agent, review diffs, and commit—all with integrated git workflow.
-Created by a developer who found running multiple agents in terminal "stopped scaling," Commander focuses on polish and workflow over feature breadth.
+Creator Marcin Krzyżanowski (a veteran Swift developer) built it after finding that running multiple agents in terminal "stopped scaling," and Commander focuses on polish and workflow over feature breadth.
+The app shipped at a rapid clip through March 2026 but has posted no changelog entries since version 0.7.967 on March 30, 2026 (as of June 11, 2026).

 AttributeValue